ga4gh/vrs/schema/defs/vrs/Number.rst

 **Computational Definition**

-A simple number value as a VRS class.
+A simple integer value as a VRS class.

 **Information Model**